ErNikki/firmware_atmega2560_dc_motors/README.md

 The right enconder has to be insert in digitals pins 51-50

 ### Controller
-The controller can be insert in every analogic pin and then configured throught
+The controller can be insert in every analogic pin and then configured throught the CLIENT
-client

 ### Motors
-Every pwm pin and digital pin can be used to control motor and then configured
+Every pwm pin and digital pin can be used to control motor and then configured using the CLIENT
-throught client

 ### Bridge
 I used lm-298n as bridge for motors